 Since then, it had been a well-known replacement to aluminum siding.
 It’s also undeniable that vinyl has come a long way since it’s early days and had been one of the most popular choice for homeowners because of its affordability, durability and attractive appearance.
 Aside from those benefits, it also requires minimal maintenance requirements compared to wood.

-Rob at 5 Star Roofing and Restoration is of the opinion that vinyl is hands-down one of the best siding options for homeowners around Birmingham due to its low cost and relative durability.
+According to the team at AA Roofing, “Vinyl is hands-down one of the best siding options for homeowners around Birmingham due to its low cost and relative durability.
 Vinyl stands up to the elements in our state’s extreme humidity and rainfall.”

 However, despite vinyl being a quality home exterior solution, some homeowners may experience problems and the most common is that their siding turns green.